The Slow Start

 I tested reading SharePoint file using “fetch” library”, I immediately hit into CORS issue.

 Therefore, I had to develop a custom WebAPI.
-I decided to use Microsoft Flow as a HTTP endpoint, since Microsoft Flow already has the out-of-the-box SharePoint connector.
+I decided to use Power Automate (Microsoft Flow) as a HTTP endpoint, since Power Automate (Microsoft Flow) already has the out-of-the-box SharePoint connector.

 Up to this point, I spent almost 2 days to figure out and play around with most components I needed to use.
 I hadn’t written a single line of code in the PCF project.